deployaja/deployaja-cli/README.md

 ## GitHub Action Usage

-This repository also provides a GitHub Action that you can use in your workflows to deploy applications using DeployAja CLI.
+This repository provides a GitHub Action that you can use in your workflows to deploy applications using DeployAja CLI.

 ### Quick Start